 Actual clarifications

-Optional enhancements - format changes that are optional in nature so they don't require effort from registries that do not want to make them while at the same time allowing the ones who do to implement them.
+Optional enhancements: format changes that are optional in nature so they don't require effort from registries that do not want to make them while at the same time allowing the ones who do to implement them.

 WHOIS format changes: changes to output, format or semantics.
 These are changes that we believe are permissible under the Registry Agreement, but we do not think they should be called clarifications; they should be called format changes in order to account for their real impact and ample time should be provided for registries to implement them.
 We recognize that these changes do not come from consensus policies, but we note that they may be regulated by individual Registry Registrar Agreements (RRAs) so reasonable time to implement them should be provided to allow for registry operators to fit them into their development schedule and to properly coordinate with registrars.
 180 days is a time period that is common in many RRAs, so it might be a reasonable place to start.